 Snoring occurs when the soft palate, uvula, tongue, tonsils, and/or muscles in the back of the throat rub against each other.
 This generates a vibrating sound during sleep.
-The effects of snoring may include sleep deprivation, daytime dysfunction and may possibly lead to heart disease.
+The effects of snoring may include sleep deprivation and daytime dysfunction.
+This may possibly lead to heart disease.
 While snoring itself does not cause these health ramifications, the effects of snoring on an individual’s overall health can be quite detrimental.
 One of the most common effects of snoring is sleep deprivation.
-A Common Snoring Question we get asked is that, can a person snore more after alcohol consumption.
+A Common Snoring Question we get asked is whether can a person snore more after alcohol consumption.
 Yes, people who drink heavily before going to bed, tend to snore more.
-The reason is that the alcohol acts as a depressant and relaxes the throat and jaw muscles.
+The reason is that alcohol acts as a depressant and relaxes the throat and jaw muscles.

-According to the Center for Disease Control (CDC), lack of sufficient sleep in America has reached epidemic proportions that are causing many bad health effects on the total body.
-This can cause many things to happen from lack of concentration to work, to falling asleep when driving - which can lead to major auto accidents.
+According to the Centers for Disease Control (CDC), lack of sufficient sleep in America has reached epidemic proportions that are causing many bad health effects on the total body.
+This can cause many things to happen from lack of concentration to work to falling asleep when driving - which can lead to major auto accidents.
 Recent CDC data studies show that almost one in three American adults say they’re sleeping less than six hours each night.
 Additionally, CDC officials say that most adults should be getting between seven and nine hours of sleep each night.

 Sleep deprivation can be harmful to the physical and mental health of a person.
 These harmful health issues may include mood swings, anxiety, high blood pressure, mental focus problems, heart problems, and other health problems - these others may include vision problems, hallucinations, paranoia, difficulty communicating with others, forms of mental depression and a weakened immune system can occur.
 The bottom line, not getting good sleep can be detrimental to one's health.